jesster413/agusmakmun.github.io/_project/West-Nile-Virus.md

 Finally, I merged the weather set onto my train set in preparation of modeling.

-## We're going to need to run more tests
+## We're going to need to run some tests

 One of the most difficult aspects of this project was the fact that the baseline accuracy for the dataset was 95% accuracy.
 This meant that if you were to guess that WNV was not present, you would be correct 95 out of 100 times.
 While this may not seem like a big deal, it is very costly to the City to A. spray expensive pesticides where WNV is not present and run the risk of unnecessarily exposing residents to the toxins (a false negative) and B. not spray pesticides where WNV is present and run the risk of residents becoming ill with the virus and potentially being sued for negligence (a false positive).